Ghanaian Times

-The Ghanaian Times is a government-owned daily newspaper published in Accra, Ghana.
+The Ghanaian Times is a state-owned daily newspaper published in Accra, Ghana.
 The newspaper was established in 1957.
 It has a circulation of 80,000 copies and is published six times per week.

 History

 The newspaper was formerly known as the Guinea Press Limited.
 It was established by the first President of Ghana, the late President Dr. Kwame Nkrumah in 1957, as a printing press for The Convention People's Party.